cbaggers/injectables/README.md

 We can also setf the injected variable.
 This will set it's value until we flush the injected variable.

+**USE**

+#^var-name will return the injected value if there is one or will use the value of var-name
+in that scope.

+#@var-name will return the injected value if there is one or will return nil.

+Both of these can be *setf*'d

 **INJECTABLE VARIABLES ARE CONSIDERED HARMFUL**